-Michael Gordon is the Principal Flutist of the Kansas City Symphony.
-Prior to joining the Kansas City Symphony he was a member of the New World Symphony, where he performed as a soloist in 2007.
-Michael has performed with several orchestras across the United States, including the Saint Louis Symphony and the Minnesota Orchestra.
-In 2004 he earned both his bachelors and masters degrees from Rice University.
+Michael Gordon serves as the principal flute of the Kansas City Symphony.
+Prior to joining the Kansas City Symphony, he was a member of the New World Symphony, where he performed as a soloist in 2007.
+Gordon has performed with several orchestras across the United States, including the St. Louis Symphony and the Minnesota Orchestra.
+In 2004, he earned both his bachelor's and master's degrees from Rice University.
 His teachers include Leone Buyse and Marianne Gedigian.

 Ten questions about me:

 How did you choose your instrument?

 When I was very young, maybe 6 or 7 years old, I remember always playing with kazoos or really any type of toy wind instrument.
 I would sometimes take several kazoos, stick them together and pretend to play them like a clarinet (probably inspired by my mother who played a little clarinet).
 To this day I don't know why, but somehow this led my father to suggest I take flute lessons since I seemed to show an interest of some sort in wind instruments.
 I was eight years old at the time, and my teacher thought I would be better off starting on recorder first.
 I took about six months of recorder lessons before moving on to flute, and the rest as they say, is history.

 What is your favorite thing about performing music?